 Let's Talk Storage and Organization

 One such living room decorating idea that never goes out of style is a console table, which doesn't take up tons of room and can be tucked behind the sofa or against a wall.
-That's what Mel Burstin of Emily Henderson Design did in this living room, and filled the top and open shelving with books, candles, and other essentials.
+That's what Mel Burstin of Emily Henderson Design did in this living room seen in this image below, and filled the top and open shelving with books, candles, and other essentials.

 Try to choose furniture that has a storage component, like an ottoman that opens so you can stash goodies inside.
 There are so many bookcases available today that you'll be guaranteed to find a solution to fit even the teeniest of nooks — and remember that you can hang floating shelves, too.
 Utilize a nearby coat closet and stash some living room must-haves there.
 Built-ins work beautifully as well, if you have the budget, particularly when placed along the wall around a TV.